muhai-project/mira/README.md

+## Name
+MIRA

+## Full title
-# MIRA - A Knowledge Graph for Social Demography Hypotheses and Findings.
+MIRA - A Knowledge Graph for Social Demography Hypotheses and Findings.

+## Application domain
+Semantic web, Graphs, Natural Language Processing

+## Keywords
+Social Demography, Knowledge Graph, Scientific Hypotheses, Information Extraction

+## Description
 This github presents the MIRA-KG, a knowledge graph designed to capture hypotheses and findings in social demography research.
 The resource aids researchers in understanding the trends and patterns revealed in social demography, and use them to discover biases, discover knowledge, and derive novel questions.

 ## Table of Contents